wildabeast/appmaker/client/tools/files/readme.md

-Develop Tool
+Files Tool
 ============

-A tool for doing common advanced tasks fast.
+A tool for editing files

 v 0.4 - Done
 ------------